bsccf/Uni-notes/Mechanics structures and materials/Materials/6 Defects, dislocations and plastic deformation/poisson's ratio.md

 >> $\epsilon_z=$ lateral strain
 >> $\epsilon_y=$ axial strain

-Basically it measures how much the material will contract given an elongation, here a positive value means it will contract axially when stretched laterally, smaller values mean by greater amounts.
+Basically it measures how much the material will contract given an elongation, most materials have a possions ratio between 0 and 0.5.